48 Confidence Intervals

 Armed with the \(t\)-interval, we can calculate a 95% confidence interval for the average human body temperature.

-48.4 Asymptotic confidence intervals
+48.4 Asymptotic Confidence Intervals

 These asymptotic confidence intervals are known as Wald intervals.
 We now return to the skew die example that we encountered at the beginning of our exploration of statistical inference in Chapter 29 and construct a Wald interval for the probability \(p\) of rolling a six.

 The Wald interval is only guaranteed to have 95% coverage as \(n\to\infty\).
 How good is the interval for \(n=25\)?
-We can simulate 10000 realizations of \(X\) and see how often the interval covers a hypothetical true value of \(p\).
+We can answer this question by simulation.
+To do this, we have to assume a particular value of \(p\).

 This is called the Wilson interval for the binomial proportion.
 Comparing it with the Wald interval from Example 48.3, we see that:

-• the Wilson interval is scaled by \(\frac{1}{1 + \frac{\Phi^{-1}(0.975)^2}{n}}\),
+- the Wilson interval is scaled by \(\frac{1}{1 + \frac{\Phi^{-1}(0.975)^2}{n}}\),

-• the Wilson interval is centered around \(\hat p + \frac{\Phi^{-1}(0.975)^2}{2n}\) instead of \(\hat p\), and
+- the Wilson interval is centered around \(\hat p + \frac{\Phi^{-1}(0.975)^2}{2n}\) instead of \(\hat p\), and

-• the Wilson interval estimates \(\text{Var}\!\left[ \hat p \right]\) by \(\frac{\hat p (1 - \hat p)}{n} + \frac{\Phi^{-1}(0.975)^2}{4n^2}\) instead of \(\frac{\hat p (1 - \hat p)}{n}\).
+- the Wilson interval estimates \(\text{Var}\!\left[ \hat p \right]\) by \(\frac{\hat p (1 - \hat p)}{n} + \frac{\Phi^{-1}(0.975)^2}{4n^2}\) instead of \(\frac{\hat p (1 - \hat p)}{n}\).

-Note that all of these adjustments become negligible as \(n\to\infty\), which makes sense because the Wald interval has asymptotic 95% coverage.
-Nevertheless, these small adjustments are enough to improve the coverage for finite \(n\), as the simulation below demonstrates.
+All of these adjustments become negligible as \(n\to\infty\), which makes sense because the Wald interval has asymptotic 95% coverage.
+Nevertheless, these small adjustments improve the coverage dramatically for finite \(n\), as the simulation below demonstrates.

-Whereas the coverage of the Wald interval was 81%, the coverage of the Wilson interval is very close to 95%!
+Whereas the coverage of the Wald interval was 81%, the coverage of the Wilson interval is close to 95%!
+Furthermore, unlike the Wald interval, the Wilson interval gives a sensible answer when \(\hat p = 0\): \[ \left[0, \frac{\Phi^{-1}(0.975)^2}{n + \Phi^{-1}(0.975)^2}\right], \] which results in the interval \([0, 0.133]\) for the example above.

 The Wilson interval is still asymptotic; it relies on the Central Limit Theorem and is only guaranteed to have 95% coverage as \(n \to \infty\).
-However, because it was derived by inverting a hypothesis test that used the exact variance \(\sigma^2 = p_0 (1 - p_0)\), instead of an estimate, it tends to perform much better than the Wald interval for smaller values of \(n\).
+However, because it was derived by inverting a hypothesis test that used the exact variance \(\sigma^2 = p_0 (1 - p_0)\) instead of an estimate, it tends to perform much better than the Wald interval for smaller values of \(n\).